SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Method

 Moving on to the local embedding, it uses the same positive pixel pairs $(p_i,p'_i)$ as the global version, but with different negative samples.
-For each local anchor $ \FtVec^l_i $, we first compute its local similarity maps $ S^l_i, S^{l\prime}_i $ with $ \FtMap^l, \FtMap^{l\prime} $, then upsample $ S^g_i, S^{g\prime}_i $ to be the same size as $ S^l_i $, and finally use the combined global and local similarity maps $ S^g_i + S^l_i, S^{g\prime}_i + S^{l\prime}_i $ to select \textbf{hard} negatives pixels for $ \FtVec^l_i $.
-Examples of $ S^l $ and upsampled $ S^g $ can be found in Figs.~\ref{fig:inference} and \ref{fig:overview}.
-When the global embedding converges, $ S^g_i $ will be high only in the neighborhood area of $ p_i$ and $p'_i$, so that hard negatives can be selected mostly in the local area.
+For each local anchor $ \FtVec^l_i $, we first compute its local similarity maps $ S^l_i, S^{l\prime}_i $ with $ \FtMap^l, \FtMap^{l\prime} $, then upsample $ S^g_i, S^{g\prime}_i $ to be the same size as $ S^l_i $, and finally use the combined global and local similarity maps $ S^g_i + S^l_i, S^{g\prime}_i + S^{l\prime}_i $ to select {hard} negatives pixels for $ \FtVec^l_i $.
+Examples of $ S^l $ and upsampled $ S^g $ can be found in Figs.~\ref{fig:inference} and \ref{fig:hand_sim}.
+The definition of hard negative pixel is similar to that in global embeddings.
+The pixels with higher values on the combined similarity map are harder except the positive pixel pair themselves.
+When the global embedding converges, $ S^g_i $ will be high only in the neighborhood of $ p_i$, so that hard negatives can be selected mostly in the local area.
 During inference we use the peak of $S^g+S^l$ to find matched points, so using $S^g+S^l$ for local hard negative selection is consistent with our inference process.
 Meanwhile, because the local embedding tensor has a high resolution, the selected local hard negatives will mostly be adjacent pixels and correlated.
-To improve \textbf{diversity}, we first find the top $ \nlcand > \nneg $ hard negative candidates , then randomly sample $ \nneg $ embeddings from them to be used in \Eq{infoNCE}.
-The complete training procedure is summarized in Algorithm~\ref{algo:SAM}.
+To improve {diversity}, we first find the top $ \nlcand > \nneg $ hard negative candidates , then randomly sample $ \nneg $ embeddings from them to be used in \Eq{infoNCE}.
+Algorithm \ref{algo:SAM} summarizes the complete training procedure of SAM.